-An Information Technology (‘IT’) and services outsourcing agreement usually involves the transfer of all, or part of the IT and related services functions of a customer’s undertaking to one or more third party service providers.
+Information Technology (‘IT’) and services outsourcing agreements usually involves the transfer of all, or part of the IT and related services functions of a customer’s undertaking to one or more third party service providers.

-More often than not, an IT outsourcing agreement will involve the transfer of assets and frequently, staff (either employed by the customer or now, more commonly, by an incumbent third party provider) that were previously used to support the activity or operation, to the provider.
+More often than not, IT outsourcing agreements will involve the transfer of assets and frequently, staff (either employed by the customer or now, more commonly, by an incumbent third party provider) that were previously used to support the activity or operation, to the provider.

 Where assets are transferred, they may for a time then be used to provide IT and related services back to the consumer, to the agreed levels of service.
 These contracts are most commonly referred to as “information technology outsourcing’ contracts”, or often abbreviated in the technology industry to “ITO” to distinguish them from business process outsourcing or “BTO” contracts.

 IT functions that are now frequently outsourced include one or more of the following:

 - Server and desktop environments;